---->All safety protocols will be monitored by examiners, site staff and standardized patients.
-Any violations of the COVID-19 safety protocols will be documented in an incident report and reported to the Touchstone Institute staff.

-- --->Violations include, but are not limited to:
+- All safety protocols will be monitored by examiners, site staff and standardized patients.
+Any violations of the COVID-19 safety protocols will be documented in an incident report and reported to the Touchstone Institute staff. - → Violations include, but are not limited to: - Not adhering to physical distancing - Not performing hand hygiene - Engaging in physical touch in non-physical stations, beyond that which is required to complete the exam

-- Not wearing mask

-- Not adhering to physical distancing

-- Not performing hand hygiene

-- Engaging in physical touch beyond that which is required to complete the exam